“When should I fast? How long should I fast for? What can I consume while fasting? Fasting for women versus men? Exercise and fasting?”

 - Fasting in women has been shown to enhance fertility, to lead to metabolic improvement, and to demonstrate some age reversal

-- Bottom line: everyone is different!
-The best way is to test blood sugar levels and ketones before consuming the food, and then again two hours after - self-experimentation is key!
+Bottom line: everyone is different!
+The best way is to test blood sugar levels and ketones before consuming the food, and then again two hours after.
+Experimentation is key!